-Urge Governor Hochul to Sign A.879 (Gottfried)/S.8113 (Cleare) to Require Health Insurers to Have Appropriately Trained Reviewers

-Patient protection legislation passed the Assembly and Senate at the end of the 2022 legislative session that would would ban health plans from denying care unless the reviewing physician is board-certified or board eligible in the same or similar specialty as the physician recommending the treatment.
+Urge Governor Hochul to Sign A.879 (Gottfried)/S.8113 (Cleare) to Require Health Insurers to Have Appropriately Trained Reviewers Patient protection legislation passed the Assembly and Senate at the end of the 2022 legislative session that would would ban health plans from denving care unless the reviewing physician is board-certified or board eligible in the same or similar specialty as the physician recommending the treatment.
 It would also require that reviewing physicians have a New York State license to practice medicine.
-To demonstrate the need MSSNY conducted a survey of its members and found the following: • 86% had a pre-authorization request or claim submission

-- denied by an insurer based on the review of a health care provider that didn't specialize in their specialty. - 42% of the respondents frequently had pre-authorization or claim submission from a physician not in the same specialty and 77% at least sometimes did. - Oncology (cancer care) was the specialty most impacted by this practice.

-What Physicians Are Saying What shave been taking for years."
-"The appeals process should be streamlined and any appeal should be reviewed in timely fashion by a physician in the same specialty or sub-specialty.
+To demonstrate the need MSSNY conducted a survey of its members and found the following: 86% had a pre-authorization request or claim submission denied by an insurer based on the review of a health care provider that didn't specialize in their specialty.
+42% of the respondents frequently had pre-authorization or claim submission from a physician not in the same specialty and 77% at least sometimes did. · Oncology (cancer care) was the specialty most impacted by this practice.
+"This is becoming very common even with medicines the patients have been taking for years."
+What Physicians "The appeals process should be streamlined and any appeal should be reviewed in timely fashion by a physician in the same specialty Are Saying or sub-specialty.
 Anything else creates problems for the patient because the reviewer in another special he does not understand the particulars of that specialty."